libxmq/xmq/README.md

 # Apply an xslq transform to some json to generate a html page.
 xmq todos.json transform todos.xslq to-html > list.html

-# Apply an xslq transform to generate plain text.
+# Apply an xslq transform to generate plain text, ie keep only the text nodes.
 xmq todos.json transform todosframed.xslq to-text > list.txt

 # Convert xml to json.